 Your Utility Savings Audit will be performed by Computel Consultants, a New York company whose staff has over 50 years of combined experience in securing maximum refunds for their clients.

 There are no upfront costs for this service and if a refund is not secured for your municipality, there is no charge.
 When a refund is secured, you pay Computel a one-time fee – at a reduced rate for NYCOM members – but only after you have received the refund.
 Your municipality then retains the entire amount of all future savings received as a result of ongoing billing corrections resulting from the Utility Savings Audit.

 More than 100 NYCOM members have already signed up for this program!
 To learn more about NYCOM USA, contact Computel Consultants at 800-724-9859 or www.computel-consultants.com.

 The New York Municipal Energy Program (NYMEP) is sponsored by NYCOM and the NYS Association of Towns, offering cities, villages and towns a shared services platform for purchasing Electricity & Natural Gas through a cost-efficient energy cooperative program.
 For more information, please call our program administrator, Good Energy, at (518) 514-2798.

-OMNIA Partners is the cooperative purchasing organization that is driving excellence in state government procurement.
-Its unmatched breadth of competitively-solicited contracts from world-class suppliers streamlines the purchasing process and helps state government agencies achieve their strategic goals.
+OMNIA Partners is the cooperative purchasing organization that is driving excellence in local government procurement.
+Its unmatched breadth of competitively-solicited contracts from world-class suppliers streamlines the purchasing process and helps local government agencies achieve their strategic goals.